 SEO is a set of strategies used to increase the quantity and quality of traffic to a website from organic search results.
 SEO strategies help websites rank well in search results for relevant keywords.

-Below, for example, are some of the top results for the search “where to buy hiking boots.”
+Below, for example, are some top results for the search “where to buy hiking boots.”
 If your business sells hiking boots, you might optimize your site to help it show up on this search engine results page (SERP).

 What are the different types of SEO?

-SEO consists of a wide variety of tactics, and there are several different types of SEO strategies.
+SEO consists of a wide variety of tactics, and there are several types of SEO strategies.
 These types include:

 - On-page SEO